Investigate the Science of Waves

 Students will explore the science of ocean waves, currents and tsunamis.
 We will investigate how sand is formed by waves, and we will examine sand from beaches around the world.
 Students will also learn how light waves travel and which color of light travels farthest.
-Class members will put their new knowledge to work in a variety of art projects, including creating wave paintings with watercolors and salt, and building a miniature surfboard from balsa wood.
 The class will give students a basis of knowledge for further studies in physics and oceanography.

 What You Will Learn

 Gain an understanding of water waves and light waves through experiments and craft projects.

 Return to the Sally Ride Science Junior Academy website here.

 - Get an overview of factors affecting the ocean circulation system, including winds, tides, Earth’s rotation, temperature and water density.

 - Conduct experiments relating to water, wind, temperature and salinity.

 - Gain an understanding of the differences between waves and currents.

 - Learn what causes tides.

 - Create models to illustrate tidal phenomena.